pfmnowak/github-repos-finder/README.md

 # github-repos-app

+This React app allows to search & view GitHub users and their public repositories.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Used technologies

+- React
+- SASS (SCSS)
+- JavaScript ES6 features
+- flexbox

 ## Running the application

-To test the application you can run it in Visual Studio Code using Live Server.
-Open a new terminal in VSC, go to "src" folder and run command live-server (if you have it installed).
+To test the application you can run it in the development mode by running `npm start` in the console.

+You can also test it live here: https://pfmnowak.github.io/github-repos-app/src/

 ## Limitations